 The use of globally unique and persistent identifiers enable adherence to many of the other FAIR4RS principles by removing ambiguity (for humans and machines) around what software (or part of it) is being referenced.
 Software differs from data because of the increased complexity around granularity (the “level of detail being implemented”) and versioning (the “changes between implementations”), and how identifiers are applied to these and relate to each.

-Granularity levels for software are shown in Figure 1 in Appendix A. However the principles do not prescribe which granularity levels should be assigned identifiers, as this is likely to be implementation specific.
+Granularity levels for software are shown in Figure 1 in Appendix A. However the principles do not prescribe which granularity levels should be assigned identifiers, as this is likely to be implementation-specific.
 Nevertheless, it is important to acknowledge the relationship between the different granularity levels and the types of identifier most suited for each case.

 Versioning for software is generally more complex than for data.
 It is important to understand how one version of a piece of software relates to another, particularly as metadata such as authors or name/title may change.
 Although most identifier systems support relations that can be used to implement this functionality, some repositories do not yet, and this should not discourage the application of identifiers to software because of a requirement to support versioning.